-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the UK Companies Act 2006 and tax legislations, and we considered the extent to which noncompliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manipulate results and potential management bias in accounting estimates and judgements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to tax legislation and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manipulate results and potential management bias in accounting estimates and judgements..
 Audit procedures performed by the engagement team included: